 When I worked in a law firm, I was responsible for user acceptance testing on the big software rollouts.
 I loved to roll up my sleeves and get stuck right in because I have a keen eye for detail.
 The developers didn’t love me so much when we got to that part of the project but at the end of the day we had a better looking, more robust product and therefore fewer complaints from our users.
 My attention to detail was very much a valuable transferable skill when it came to editing and proofreading my book last year.

 Maybe you’re thinking, “I don’t have any transferrable skills”.
-In that case, try this:
+In that case, this is for you:

 - Make a list of all the different skills you used in previous jobs.
 Try to be as detailed as possible.